hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-clusters-using-hpe-greenlake-terraform-provider.md

 Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 ```

-# OS Version upgrade
+# U﻿pgrade the OS Version

-For OS version upgrade, we need to specify the new version of OS Image that is available for upgrade & the name of the OS Image in the worker node block.
+For an OS version upgrade, you need to specify the new version of the OS image that is available for upgrade & the name of the OS image in the worker node block.

 **Note**: The OS version is specific to a worker node pool.
 All the nodes in the worker node pool will be updated to the same OS version.
 However, we can have different node pools supporting different OS versions.

 The worker node block consist of following fields -

-1. **name**: *The name of the worker nodepool.
-If you wish to update default or existing worker node pool, enter the name of that node pool or you can create a new node pool by specifying a new name.*
+1. **name**: *The name of the worker node pool.
+If you wish to update the default or existing worker node pool, enter the name of that node pool.
+To create a node pool, specify a new name.*
 2. **machine_blueprint_id**: *Fill in the ID for the machine blueprint that is already present in HPE GreenLake Central for your tenant.
 Use the machine blueprint data source to retrieve the machine blueprint ID.*
 3. **count**: *Add the number of nodes to be present as part of this node pool.
 We can scale up & down by updating the count value here.*
 4. **os_image**: *The name of the OS image.
 Use the machine blueprint data source to retrieve the name of OS image.*
 5. **os_version**: *The version to be upgraded to.
 We can get this version in the UI.
 Whenever there is a new version available, UI will pop up a banner mentioning the new version.*

-W﻿e can find the new version by clicking on the **Actions->Update OS** button on the right side of cluster's details page.
+W﻿e can find the new version by clicking on the **Actions->Update OS** button on the right side of cluster details page.

 ![](/img/blog2.jpg)

 ![](/img/blog4.jpg)

- Below is the reference Terraform configuration for updating the worker nodepool's OS version.
+Below is the reference Terraform configuration for updating the OS version of the worker node pool.

 ```hcl
 terraform {